 Their parents were proud, but it was a pride mixed with anxiety and their greatest wish was probably that the war would be over before the troopships landed.

-Off the boys went to faraway lands – in different battalions, separated by an army with scant regard for mate-ship – and they saw nothing of each other as the awful realities of battle replaced the yearning for adventure.
+Off the boys went to faraway lands – in different battalions, separated by an army with scant regard for earlier mate-ship – and they saw nothing of each other as the awful realities of battle replaced the yearning for adventure.

 Those realities were brought home to Ron and brother Neil when news came from their distraught parents that the first McLean boy to wear khaki, eldest brother Raymund, was killed in the Gallipoli landing in 1915.